Participation and encouragement

 - assist community members and community stakeholders to participate in the engagement processes for the design and

 delivery of ATIP projects.

-In September 2019, Austroads released the results of the National Cycling Participation Survey 2019.
-The survey shows that around 674,400 people in Queensland ride a bicycle for recreation and transport in a typical week.
+In September 2021, Cycling and Walking Australia and New Zealand (CWANZ) released the results of the National Walking and Cycling Participation Survey 2021.
+The survey shows that around 980,300 people in Queensland ride a bicycle for recreation and transport in a typical week.

 indicates required fields